slimebob1975/JBGautoclass-jupyter/README.txt

 Notice:
-* The connection to SQL Server uses integrated security, so you will only be able to see the databases and datatables that also show up in e.g. Microsoft SQL Server Management Studio.
+* The connection to SQL Server uses integrated security, so you will only be able to see the databases and datatables that also show up in e.g. Microsoft SQL Server Management Studio

 Troubleshooting:
 * If you only see text in the right hand side window of Jupyter-lab, try to restart the kernel